 COPD can be life-threatening.
-According to the Centers for Disease Control and Prevention, COPD is the third leading cause of death in the United States, behind heart disease and cancer.
+According to the , COPD is the third leading cause of death in the United States, behind heart disease and cancer.
 COPD can’t be reversed, but if you have the disease, it can be treated to slow its progression and increase your comfort.

 If you’ve been diagnosed with COPD, your doctor will work with you to determine the best treatment options.
 The most important consideration will be the severity of your disease.

 COPD often shows no symptoms until it has progressed to later stages.
 There’s no cure for COPD, but beginning treatment as early as possible can help ease its symptoms and possibly slow it down.

 If you’re still smoking when diagnosed with COPD, it’s more important than ever to stop.
 Quitting will help you breathe more easily and reduce your cough.
 Speak with your doctors about the many options to support your effort to quit.